 The top post from this campaign featured @beccahiller (“Scandinavian Dream Girl”) and drew in an engagement rate of 1.36%, which sits just above their average rate of 1.17%.

-Creating engaging content is the key to successful campaigns; however, there is no one-size fits all formula.
-It’s important for brands to test out the waters with new strategies in order to understand whether or not an idea works.
+Creating engaging content is the key to successful social media marketing campaigns; however, there is no one-size fits all formula.
+It’s important for brands to understand their audience and take a closer look at their social analytics in order to understand whether or not an idea works, or could work

 A thorough grasp of your audience will inform your creative strategy — if you’re a brand with a light and fun voice, Galentine’s content might be the best type of content to focus on, whereas an esteemed and storied brand might want to focus on passion and romance for their creative vision.